-The Senate may, in extraordinary circumstances, by a two-thirds vote, go into executive session for the conduct of any business.
+The Senate may, in extraordinary circumstances, by a two-thirds vote, go into executive session for the conduct of business as permitted by state statute.
 While in executive session, only voting members of the Senate and special invitees may be present.